NatalieSokolova/dispatcher-dashboard/FEATURES.md

 # Rose Rocket Coding Challenge

-The app is built with React (frontend) and Express (backend).
+The app is built with React (frontend), Express (backend), and uses Axios to send requests.
-It uses Leaflet API for Map component, react-toastify library for alerts, and Bootstrap for styling
+It uses Leaflet package for Map component, react-toastify library for alerts, and Bootstrap for styling

 ### API: